dennislee928/dennis-s-note-vault/ietls sprint/Task 1 Mini simulate - 2.md

 ___
 The comparison of the age of Iceland population from 1990 to 2020 is presented in the chart.
 Overall, there were more middle aged population , and most groups decreased over these 2 decades.

-It is clear that  middle aged population(aging from 25 to 54 years old), was the majority over the period, climbing steadily from just over 30% to
+It is clear that  middle aged population(aging from 25 to 54 years old), was the majority over the period, climbing steadily from just over 30% to nearly 50%.

+By con